Crockpot Applesauce

 This recipe took me fifteen minutes from start to finish, so I assure you, it's not very involved.
 Which makes it all the easier to slip into your 'normal' day.

-The added bonus is your house will swarm with the smell of fall goodness.
+The added bonus is that your house will swarm with the smell of fall goodness.
 Which is always a treat.

 Cut along one side, careful to avoid the core...